taufique95/Load-Testing-JMeter/Readme.md

 ## Test Results Summary
 The test was performed on frequently used APIs on https://restful-booker.herokuapp.com/apidoc/index.html.
-From the reports gathers, the following results can be concluded:
+From the reports gathered, the following results can be concluded:

 | Concurret Request | Loop Count | AVG TPS for Total Sample | Total Concurrent API requested | Error(%) |
 | ------ | ------ | ------ | ------ | ------ |